okbob/plpgsql_check/README.md

 or when cursor is used in recursive called function.

-With mentioned change, the refcursor's variable should to take value from another refcursor variable or from some cursor varible (when cursor is opened).
+With mentioned change, the refcursor's variable should to take value from another refcursor variable or from some cursor variable (when cursor is opened).

     -- obsolete pattern
     DECLARE